 As a species, we also now spend a lot of time at desks, on smartphones, driving or generally slumped on the sofa with rounded shoulders, so suddenly introducing resistance exercises can be a shock to the joint, especially if it isn’t positioned correctly for the move.

-3. From a seated position, with feet planted on the ground, an upright torso and gaze looking directly in front, grip the dumbbells with an overhand grip (knuckles facing towards your body) and lift them so they are resting on your shoulders, so knuckles point towards your neck.
+- From a seated position, with feet planted on the ground, an upright torso and gaze looking directly in front, grip the dumbbells with an overhand grip (knuckles facing towards your body) and lift them so they are resting on your shoulders, so the knuckles point towards your neck.

-5. Ensure there is no pressure on the lower back, if there is, the weights are too heavy, and try not to lock out the elbows at the top of the move.
+- Ensure there is no pressure on the lower back, if there is, the weights are too heavy and try not to lock out the elbows at the top of the move.
 This will only disengage the muscles you are trying to work.
-Slowly lower back until the weights are inline with the ears, no lower, controlling the descent and keeping the shoulder muscles under tension for longer.
+Slowly lower back until the weights are in line with the ears, no lower, controlling the descent and keeping the shoulder muscles under tension for longer.

 As with any strength training routine, the idea is to gradually overload the muscle group with time and the same can be said here.
 The seated dumbbell overhead press can be performed with some pretty heavy weights, but we wouldn’t recommend it until you are very comfortable with the movement and are 100 per cent sure it is just the shoulder muscles being worked, nothing else.

-Introducing a back rest once familiar with the mechanics is a good way of removing any intervention from the core muscles, so long as you aren’t digging the back of your head into the pad every time you press.
-This will only put strain on your neck and lead to injury or pain over time.
+Introducing a backrest once familiar with the mechanics is a good way of removing any intervention from the core muscles, so long as you aren’t digging the back of your head into the pad every time you press.
+This will only put a strain on your neck and lead to injury or pain over time.

 Tempo is likely to be the most beneficial factor here and slowing down your movements while very gradually adding weight will lead to the biggest gains.
 A slow upward press (concentric) and a controlled lowering phase (eccentric) will keep the major muscles of the shoulder under tension, leading to a deep burning sensation as the reps climb.
 This shouldn’t be mistaken for shoulder pain, as you’re merely working those muscles hard.
 Let the gains begin.